Gary S. Holmes Center for Entrepreneurship

 MIN-Corps is a partnership of the Holmes Center, College of Science & Engineering and TechComm.

-Carlson sophomores Samantha Byun and Hunter Babcock won 1st place in the 10th annual national State Farm Marketing Competition on Nov 8th.
-The two youngest students in the entire competition, Byun and Hunter developed an app that engages families, friends and communities in competitions that leverage existing State Farm rewards programs to improve the safety of their collective driving.
+Carlson sophomores Samantha Byun and Hunter Babcock won 1st place in the 10th annual national State Farm Marketing Competition.
+The two youngest students in the competition, Byun and Hunter developed an app that engages families, friends and communities in competitions that leverage existing State Farm rewards programs to improve the safety of their collective driving.